-The 2019-2020 edition is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), in the Department of Sociology and Social Research (DSRS) and in the School of International Studies (SSI).
+The 2020-2021 edition is aimed at students enrolled in the Department of Civil, Environmental and Mechanical Engineering (DICAM), the Department of Sociology and Social Research (DSRS) and the School of International Studies (SIS).

 TALETE, conceived by the University of Trento and Centro per la Cooperazione Internazionale along the lines of honours programmes in British universities, is an advanced training programme that students can take in addition to their studies to give them an international dimension and take a look at the world of cooperation.